 Relief from Cramps

 For relief from cramps, you can try multiple remedies and methods.
 If you have got one of those nasty cramps, then don’t worry.
-You are in the right place and we will help you get rid of them.
+You are in the right place, and we will help you get rid of them.
 There are certain methods that provide rapid relief from muscle cramps.
-On the other hand, there are other remedies that highly decrease the chance of getting cramps in the future.
-We would tell you both the quick cures to get rid of cramps and the long term strategies to avoid them all at once.
+On the other hand, there are other remedies that greatly decrease the chance of getting cramps in the future.
+We would tell you both the quick cures to get rid of cramps and the long-term strategies to avoid them all at once.

-The first thing that you need to do after getting a muscle cram is to warm the area affected by the cramps.
+The first thing that you need to do after getting a muscle cramp is to warm the area affected by the cramps.
 You can do this by using a hot bag.
-You can both buy a hot bag or make it at home.
+You can either buy a hot bag or make one at home.
 There are various posts on the internet that tell you how to make a hot bag at home easily.

-Once you are done with using the hot bag you move on to stretches.
+Once you are done using the hot bag, you move on to stretches.
 The best way to get rid of the pain after getting muscle cramps is by trying different stretching postures.
 There are different postures for different cramps.

-If you have a cramp in the calf while sleeping then you should try this.
-Sit up in bed and cover your foot with a blanket.
+If you have a cramp in the calf while sleeping, then you should try this.
+Sit up in bed and cover your feet with a blanket.
 Now gently pull your toes towards yourself.
 You must keep your knees straight while doing this.
 You may also stand at the side of your bed.
 Now put your weight on your toes while lifting your heels.
-Standing on your toes like this helps to stretch muscles in the front of lower legs.
-For back cramps, the yoga posture knows as ‘’child’s pose’’ works the best.
+Standing on your toes like this helps stretch muscles in the front of your lower legs.
+For back cramps, the yoga posture known as the ‘’child’s pose’’ works the best.
 You can find more about this posture easily on the web.

 Hamstring cramps are the most painful ones.
-To relieve pain from hamstring cramps you need to sit on the floor with your leg extended in front of you.
+To relieve pain from hamstring cramps, you need to sit on the floor with your legs extended in front of you.
 Now start sliding your hands down your legs.
-Keep doing this until you feel a burning sensation in the cramped muscle.
+Keep doing this until you feel a burning sensation in the cramped muscles.
 Now return to the sitting position.
-After you are done with this posture keep your legs covered with the blanket for some time.
+After you are done with this posture, keep your legs covered with the blanket for some time.
 You need to keep them warm and make sure they do not cool down rapidly.
 You may also use the hot bag again.